 Since April 2000, Andrew Blyth (ORCiD) has been teaching English as a Second Language (ESL) and English as a Foreign Language (EFL) students in private language schools and universities in Australia, South Korea, Taiwan, and Japan.
 He has also taught undergraduate student-teachers of TEFL / TESOL both theory and practical subjects.
-He has obtained his Masters Degree of English Language Teaching (MA.ELT) with University of Essex in the UK, and has been undertaking his doctorate (part-time) with the University of Canberra.
+He has obtained his Masters Degree of English Language Teaching (MA.ELT) with University of Essex in the UK, and had been undertaking his doctorate (part-time) with the University of Canberra.
 Previously, he has taught at Nanzan University in the NEEC department in Nagoya Japan.
-Currently, he is the Coordinator of the ELICOS department at the Lonsdale Institute, Melbourne Australia.
+Currently, he is the Education Manager of the ELICOS department at the Lonsdale Institute, Melbourne Australia.

 Andrew’s research speciality is in the psycholinguistics of listening and ELT listening pedagogy.
 His focus is on lexical segmentation and bottom-up listening skills (employing phonemic and phonological knowledge).
 He has presented and published on listening theory both locally and internationally.
 The results of his research and professional experience resulted in the publication of his first textbook for students, Orbits (2017).

 He also has an interest in Computer Assisted Language Learning (CALL) pedagogy and practice, and has an interest in research and ethical issues of using social media in education.
 He has published in local and international journals including the leading publication ELT Journal, and has presented internationally (research page).

 Andrew has been member of JALT and the JALT CALL special interest group.
 He has done proof-reading, copy editing, and reviewed for the JALTCALL Journal.
 He was also the Co-programme Chair for Nagoya JALT.